Trail grades

-To help you choose the right ride for your fitness and ability, all sections of Ngā Haerenga Great Rides of New Zealand are graded in accordance with the following system, also used by Mountain Biking New Zealand and the Department of Conservation.
+To help you choose the right ride for your fitness and ability, all sections of Ngā Haerenga Great Rides of New Zealand are graded in line with a system also used by Mountain Biking New Zealand and the Department of Conservation.

-Note the Great Rides and Heartland/Connector Rides do not include any Grade 6 (extreme) trail, but there are a few short sections of Grade 5 (expert) trail on the Queen Charlotte Track, The Old Ghost Road and St James Cycle Trail.
+The Great Rides and Heartland/Connector Rides don't include any grade 6 (extreme) trail, but there are a few short sections of grade 5 (expert) trail on the Queen Charlotte Track, The Old Ghost Road and St James Cycle Trail.

 We encourage you to know your limits, and choose a trail that’s suitable for all riders in your group.
-For more information read or Riding Safely blog.
+For more information check out our riding safely page.

 Suitable for novice riders, families and others seeking an easy, relaxing cycling experience.
 Most bikes are suitable, including touring bikes, hybrid bikes and children’s bikes.
 E-bikes are also suitable as long as they are ridden appropriately and have sufficient battery capacity.